 Pursuant to 40 CFR 51.309(d)(3)(iii), the AQCB has determined, based on the WRAP Policy Paper on Clean Air Corridors and technical analysis conducted by the WRAP, that, outside the Clean Air Corridor identified in B(b) above there is no significant emissions growth occurring at this time impairing air quality within the CAC sufficient to cause any visibility impairment in any of the 16 Class I Areas of the Colorado Plateau (see Appendix B-SIP).
-As part of its annual summary of emission trends within the corridor, the WRAP will assess emission and monitoring data trends outside the CAC in order to determine if significant emissions growth is occurring outside the corridor that could be impairing air quality within the corridor and resulting in visibility impairment in the 16 Class I Areas (see Appendix B-SIP).
+As part of its annual summary of emission trends within the cAC in order to determine if significant emissions growth is occurring outside the corridor that could be impairing air quality within the corridor and resulting in visibility impairment in the 16 Class I Areas (see Appendix B-SIP).